Preprints

 Subjects: Agriculture, Environmental Indicators and Impact Assessment, Natural Resources and Conservation, Natural Resources Management and Policy, Sustainability

-Transforming the global food system is necessary to avoid exceeding planetary boundaries.
+Transforming the global food system is necessary to avoid exceeding the Earth’s environmental limits.
 A robust evidence base is crucial to assess the scale and combination of interventions required for a sustainable transformation.
-We developed a risk assessment framework, underpinned by a meta-regression of 60 global food system modeling studies, to quantify the potential of individual and combined [...]
+We developed a risk assessment framework, underpinned by an evidence synthesis of global food system modeling studies, to quantify the potential of individual and [...]

 Stream Thermalscape Scenarios for British Columbia, Canada